What defines a medical

-What defines a medical Video Intercom System, and how does it differ from traditional audio-only intercom systems in healthcare settings?
+Video Intercom System, and how does it differ from traditional audio-only intercom systems in healthcare settings?

-A medical video Intercom System integrates video communication capabilities with traditional audio intercom functionality, allowing for visual interaction between healthcare staff, patients, and other stakeholders.
+Intercom System integrates video communication capabilities with traditional audio intercom functionality, allowing for visual interaction between healthcare staff, patients, and other stakeholders.
 Unlike audio-only systems, video intercoms provide additional visual context and non-verbal cues, enhancing communication and care delivery.

-What are the main components of a medical Video Intercom system, and how do they work together to facilitate communication?
+What are the main components of a medical video intercom system, and how do they work together to facilitate communication?

 Key components typically include video intercom stations installed in patient rooms, nurse stations, and other areas, a central control unit or server for managing communication, and video cameras and displays for capturing and viewing video feeds.
 These components work together to enable real-time video communication between users.